 The second question is, what actions will take place?
 Well, the first is the divestment from these firms, and you've started to see that with red states divesting their funds at a state level from asset managers, they view to be beholden to this schematic like BlackRock, Vanguard, and State Street.
 The second step is, where does that capital flow to?
 So you have \$52.5 billion of market cap eviscerated between Disney, Anheuser-Busch, Ben & Jerry's and Target, but who will be the beneficiary of that?
 That's a tremendous thing.
 PublicSq. will be the beneficiary of that.
 PublicSq. is the only game in town with no competition.
 So that's, I think, the business opportunity ahead of us.
-It is not up for debate that this problem exists, it is not up for debate that this TAM exists, the question is, as the first mover, will we be able to execute?
+It is not up for debate that this TAM exists, the question is, as the first mover, will we be able to execute?